endlos99/xdt99/doc/MANUAL.md

 ### Using the Cross-Assembler

 The file `ashello.asm` contains a simple assembly program in classic syntax.
-When using the `xas99` _cross-assembler_ in base mode, it translates source code into _object code_.
+When using the `xas99` _cross-assembler_ in its most basic mode, it translates source code into _object code_.

     $ xas99.py -R ashello.asm